 At the right you find the three global elements; your personal menu, named after you, the universal Create button, and the Timer.
 Your personal menu takes you to My Profile with settings related to your personal Forecast account, the Help leading to our Help Center, Shortcuts for keyboard shortcuts, and finally the ability to Log out.

-The Create button lets you create new projects, cards, connected projects, clients, and insights.
+The Create button lets you create new projects, tasks, connected projects, clients, and insights.
 Next to your personal menu, you find the Timer.
-This is an optional feature, but it's basically a stopwatch that you can use to track time, and use the dialog afterwards to report time on a card.
+This is an optional feature, but it's basically a stopwatch that you can use to track time, and use the dialog afterwards to report time on a task.
 You can manage the timer in real-time across both the Web App and Mobile Apps.
 Start on your laptop, and report on your phone.

 To begin utilizing the strengths of Forecast, you need to select a Client and a Rate Card for the project.
 You can either select an existing item, or create a new one.
 Also, adding your team members in the Team tab invites everybody to collaborate on the project.
 This data is all used to generate the budget.

 Only relevant for Controllers: Moving on to the Budget.
 You'll now already see an automated live budget generated for you.
-This data is based on the reported hours on cards by your team, the roles of each card, and the rate card selected for the project.
+This data is based on the reported hours on tasks by your team, the roles of each card, and the rate card selected for the project.
 Each team member has a Main Role.
 Each project has a Rate Card with values for each role.
-Each card has a Main Role assigned to them in Scoping.
+Each task has a Main Role assigned to them in Scoping.
 These are all connected.
 Optionally, you can add a Fixed Project Price on the budget if you work with a fixed price, or otherwise keep it empty if not.
 You'll see the Project Totals below the chart, any additional added Expenses, and the financial information related to each Milestone.
 Forecast has also made it easy to export budget data to a .CSV file with the click of a button.
 Just click the download button in the upper right of the budget.

 The last important tab you see in a project is the Overview.
 This tab is only visible to Managers and above.
 Overview, as the name suggests, is there to give you a quick overview on your project.
 This is especially useful if you manage several projects, and don't have the time to dig deep into each one of them.
 It lets you change the project dates, the project stage, the project status with notes, and the project contact person.
 Additionally, you can see the current capacity, whether you're ahead or behind, and status of the current sprint if you've enabled Sprints.
 Below, you'll see a timeline of milestones and people.
 Here you can also use the "Quick Book"-feature, similar to in Scheduling as we'll get to later.

 Moving to the next main tab in the global top menu, Time.
 Time is where you report time for yourself, and additionally as a Manager or above you're able to view and manage time entries by your team members.
 Time entries do also have an optional notes feature that lets people add a note to a time entry if any information needs to be added.
-To report time, you simply select the project and the card in the dropdown menus, and type in the number of hours.
+To report time, you simply select the project and the task in the dropdown menus, and type in the number of hours.
 To view another team member, use the dropdown menu above.

 Scheduling is where you as a Manager or above is able to allocate people to projects.
 Collaborators will only be able to view their own schedule in this tab.
 Scheduling has two views, the People view and the Projects view.
 These basically show the same thing, just from a flipped perspective.
 People allocated to projects, or projects allocated to people.
-Additionally, you're able to switch between seeing Allocations or Cards from the People view depending on how granular you want to go.
+Additionally, you're able to switch between seeing Allocations or Tasks from the People view depending on how granular you want to go.

 Doing proper pre-planning in scheduling is possible two ways.
 Either you use our "Quick Book"-feature to get an automated list of available people, based on what role you need, for which project, and which time span.